TomGuter/Weather-Station/README.md

 Code Structure:
 1. main.cpp: Entry point of the application.
-2.DatabaseHandler.h/.cpp: Handles database operations.
+2. DatabaseHandler.h/.cpp: Handles database operations.
-3.Logger.h/.cpp: Handles logging operations.
+3. Logger.h/.cpp: Handles logging operations.
-4.WeatherStationAPI.h/.cpp: Interacts with the OpenWeatherMap and Opencage APIs.
+4. WeatherStationAPI.h/.cpp: Interacts with the OpenWeatherMap and Opencage APIs.
-5.UserInterface.h/.cpp: Manages user interactions and the application menu.
+5. UserInterface.h/.cpp: Manages user interactions and the application menu.
-6.DataHandlerAbstract.h: Abstract base class for data handlers.
+6. DataHandlerAbstract.h: Abstract base class for data handlers.
 7. DataSetting.h/.cpp: Set the Database file name.
 8. WeatherStationFunctions.h/cpp: A list of functions that UserInterface can use.